Spotify vs. Apple Music: The best music streaming service is...

 It takes time to train each of these services to really get to know your taste.
 For our money, Spotify does a better job in uncovering and tailoring playlists and recommendations to us through its custom playlists and discovery features.
 But Apple Music gives you the most flexibility in mixing songs from your own library (that might not even be on streaming services) with new tunes you can stream on demand.

-Of course, Spotify and Apple Music aren't your only options.
-To see how they stack up against services such as Tidal and Amazon, click here to read our comparison.
+Of course, Spotify and Apple Music aren't your only options for streaming music services.
+To see how they stack up against competitors like Tidal and Amazon, click here to read our comparison.

 5 tips and tricks to get the most out of YouTube Music: Read this, like and subscribe.